 Look at the longevity of the world’s major currencies against gold:

 Despite the ups and downs in its price, gold has proven it will survive anything the world throws at it.

 Seven years after the financial crisis and the issuing governments of these currencies are still running big fiscal deficits!

 This forces central banks and politicians to devalue their currencies.
 Gold is one of the few assets that can protect us against this reckless behavior.

-Another reason gold is money is because it’s lasted for millennia.
+Another reason gold is money is that it’s lasted for millennia.
 It will continue to do so, giving us a measure of safety no other asset can.